smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/08 - Cross Join.md

 #### Permutations vs Combinations

-Permutations and combinations are common patterns when using CROSS JOIN:
+Permutations and combinations are common patterns when using `CROSS JOIN`:

 *  Permutations involve arranging items in order.
 For example, with {A, B, C}, permutations include: ABC, ACB, BAC, etc. A `CROSS JOIN` is often used to generate these.
 *  Combinations involve selecting subsets without considering order.
 From {A, B, C}, the 2-item combinations are AB, AC, and BC.